The Best Deals to Shop at Nordstrom's Early Black Friday Sale

-Nordstrom's Black Friday Sale: Get up to 40% Off UGG, Nike, Kiehl's, Reformation, and More
+Nordstrom's Black Friday Sale: Get up to 50% Off The North Face, UGG, Reformation, and More

-ICYMI: Nordstrom dropped its Black Friday deals early!
+Nordstrom’s Black Friday sale just got even better.
+The event, featuring up to 50% off hundreds of designer styles for men, women, kids and your home, now includes even more top brands.
 Head over to the department store's website to start saving big on brands you love.
-The deals offered span across multiple categories, including fashion, beauty and home that rival the Anniversary Sale.
-The Nordstrom Black Friday sale has awesome deals up to 40% off on top lines like Adidas, Marc Fisher, Sam Edelman, Steve Madden, Free People, Natori, Tory Burch, Kate Spade, Spanx, Sweaty Betty and so many more.
-Plus, new sale items will be added often!
+The deals offered rival the Anniversary Sale with markdowns up to 50% off on top lines like Adidas, Marc Fisher, Sam Edelman, Steve Madden, Free People, Natori, Tory Burch, Kate Spade, Spanx, Sweaty Betty and so many more.

 The Nordstrom Black Friday deals are live through Nov.
 26, which means it ends before Cyber Monday.
 We suggest you move fast as we're predicting these deals will sell out fast.
 This is the perfect time to start shopping for holiday gifts, considering all the news about supply chain delays and port backlogs.
 In addition to the Black Friday sale items, Nordstrom has curated their own holiday gift recommendations for their Make It Pop-In@Nordstrom.
 Get a jump on your wishlist this year to secure the hottest gifts of 2021 before they sell out.